lmorchard/pubpulse/README.md

 ## TODO

+- is status url correct to use as unique ID?

 - move notebook back into docker as a forcing-function to rely on local ML API for GPU-bound stuff?

 - rabbitmq okay for production? move to redis or postgres for celery?